Macyatmacy/img_cls_exp/README.md

 As the main purpose of our experiment is to try new tools and get familiar with ML workflow.
 We only use 1000 images of each class.

-Due to the differences of configuration between different cloud platforms, for convenience, we build our TFlite-based app through Google Colab and construct our first CI/CD demo through AWS Sagemaker.
+Due to the differences of configuration between cloud platforms, for convenience, we build our TFlite-based app through Google Colab and construct our first CI/CD demo through AWS Sagemaker.
 Data for these two tasks are stored in Google Drive and AWS S3 respectively.

 ## Task 1 Develop an android app customized by new model